 One of the features of the program is its public service orientation, which prepares students to work with underserved and disadvantaged populations and agencies that serve them.
 The program teaches students to develop and implement effective preventive and clinical interventions based on individual, group, and community mechanisms of change.

-Students can gain expertise in a number of content areas including psychological assessment, various approaches to psychotherapy, including cognitive-behavioral therapy, parent-child interaction, treatment and prevention of depression, self-help groups, high risk behavior in adolescents, and assessment and intervention with personality disorders.
-Students also are exposed to theories and practice of consultation, prevention, supervision, and program development and evaluation.
+Students can gain expertise in a number of clinical areas including psychological assessment, various cognitive-behavioral approaches to psychotherapy, child-peer interaction, treatment and prevention of depression, self-help groups, and high risk behavior in adolescents.
+Students are also exposed to theories and practice of consultation, prevention, supervision, and program development and evaluation.

 Most successful applicants have an undergraduate degree in psychology with coursework in statistics, research methods, and a broad background in psychology.
 Admission to the program requires a minimum GPA of 3.00, submission of official Verbal, Quantitative, and Analytical GRE scores, three letters of reference, and a career/goals statement.
 Application materials must be submitted by December 1st.
 Please follow the directions for application provided on the Applying for Graduate Study page.